-In 2016, we were the fastest growing top-10 real estate website.
-In 2016, we had the most monthly average visitors of any residential brokerage website, with more than twice as many as the second-most popular residential brokerage website.
-Monthly average visitors to our website and mobile application grew 39% from 2015 to 2016.
+In 2016, we were the fastest growingtop-10 real estate website.
+In the first quarter of 2017, we had the most monthly average visitors of any residential brokerage website, with more than three times as many as the second-most popular residential brokerage website.
+Monthly average visitors to our website and mobile application grew 44% from the first quarter of 2016 to the first quarter of 2017.